tl-dr-community/js-tldr/public/docs/Array/concat.md

 # Array.prototype.concat()

-The `concat` method creates a `new array` consisting of the elements of `original array` followed in order by for each element of array argument or arguments itself.
+The `concat` method creates a `new array` consisting of the elements of the `original array` followed in order by for each element of array argument or arguments itself.

 > NOTE: It does not recurse into nested array arguments.